 For the most part, your Rottweiler crossed with Labrador will have floppy ears, a long tail, and that’s about all we can nail down!

+The Rottweiler is a muscular dog with a sleek black coat with brown or caramel patches on his muzzle, chest, and paws.
 And while some owners choose to dock their Rottie’s tail, others leave it long.
 The Rottweiler has floppy ears, round eyes, and a happy, expressive face.

-Rottweiler Lab Mix Grooming and Overall Care
+Rottweiler Lab Mix Colors

 Fortunately, the Rottweiler Labrador mix comes from two parents with pretty similar coats as far as texture and length, so there is not a lot of guesswork that will go into grooming.

 Since both the Rottweiler and the Labrador are shedders, you will need to brush your Rottweiler and Lab mix at least two to three times a week, and possibly more during shedding season, which happens twice a year.